The Peace and Justice Studies program brings together expertise from a variety of areas with its affiliated faculty.

 tracy.tiemeier@lmu.edu

-Tracy Sayuki Tiemeier is Associate Professor of Theological Studies and Director of Peace and Justice Studies at Loyola Marymount University in Los Angeles, CA. She specializes in Asian/Asian American theology, comparative theology, feminist theology, Hindu-Christian studies, and interreligious dialogue.
+Stella Oh is a Professor of Women’s and Gender Studies and the Director of Peace and Justice Studies at Loyola Marymount University in Los Angeles, CA.

 Affiliated Faculty